linkeo/rainbowlog/README.md

 Other conceptions:

-1.  **chunk**: we use 'chunk' to stand for separated file partitions.
+1.  **chunk**: we use 'chunk' to stand for separated file partitions/rotating.

 ## Document